RAD Consultancy logo Taming the Wild Child - helping parents make their child cooperate

 What is Corrective Communication?

-If you want to change a child, just change the way you communicate with him is the principle underlying Corrective Communication.
-As parents know so well, trying to relate to a child with RAD and/or ODD as if the child didn't have it just makes an awful situation even worse.
+• If you want to change a child, just change the way you communicate with him, is the principle underlying Corrective Communication.
+As parents know so well, relating to their RAD and/or ODD child as to a normal child makes an awful situation even worse.
 Corrective Communication is a specialized way of relating that ends all power struggles and leads the child to become cooperative and affectionate.

 Why use Corrective Communication?

-The usual methods of treating out-of-control children, such as behavior modification, therapy, medication, or placement in a residential treatment center, too often prove disappointing; after two or three years of trying these methods, parents find that nothing changes except the child's age.
-Corrective Communication usually leads to recovery, often in less than a year.
+• Usual methods of treating out-of-control children, such as Behavior Modification, therapy, medication, and placement in a residential treatment center, too often prove disappointing; after two or three years of trying these methods, parents find that nothing changes except that the child is two or three years older.
+Corrective Communication usually leads to recovery, usually in less than a year.

 How is Corrective Communication different?